 “Good thinking, Lacy,” said Sayid.

-They didn’t use the ham radio much, but Lacy was the pro at that as her ex-husband-who-had-died-of-lung-cancer had been into radios.
+They didn’t use the ham radio much, but Lacy was the pro at radios.

-“I’ll help ya,” AJ offered, and together they went to a back room in Cabin 8.
+“I’ll help ya, babe,” AJ offered, and together they went to a back room in Cabin 8.

-Greer refreshed the ice pack on Husky’s head and wrapped another blanket around him.
-“You shouldn’t sleep yet, okay?
+Ingrid refreshed the ice pack on Husky’s head and wrapped another blanket around him.
+“You should not sleep, okay?
 Nobody let him sleep.
 He might have a concussion.”

-Ryan arose to refresh the fire, and Sayid said, “Ryan and Greer, we’re going to do another sweep around the cabins.
+Charlie arose to refresh the fire, and Sayid said, “Charlie and Ingrid, we’re going to do another sweep around the cabins.
 I know it’s a blizzard out there, but we need to look for footprints, anything.
-Wolf-people be damned!”
+Wolf-people be damned.”

 Sayid found the weapons that they kept locked up in the Commons, and they were off.

 Morning promised warmer weather and the beginning of snow melt.
-Greer awoke to foggy sunlight piercing the sooty windows of Cabin 8.
-When she, Sayid, and Ryan had set off to do a final sweep of the cabins last night, they hadn’t been able to see four inches in front of them and gave up.
-The crew all slept in various cots and sofas in the Commons.
+Ingrid awoke to foggy sunlight haunting the sooty windows of Cabin 8.
+When she, Sayid, and Charlie had set off to do a final sweep of the cabins last night, they hadn’t been able to see four inches ahead and had given up.
+The crew had all slept on cots and sofas in the Commons.
 Safety in numbers and all that.

-Greer started coffee and made herself a peanut butter and banana sandwich.
-Sayid slouched into the kitchen like a ghost, poured himself a coffee, and finished waking up before saying anything.
-Throughout the next few minutes, everyone else ventured into the kitchen, in various stages of tiredness, and when everyone was settled, Lacy reported that she and AJ had finally reached someone in Duluth, just over the border, who would relay the message to local police as well as the government, specifically EPA’s Research and Development office, which Sayid’s team worked for.
+Ingrid started coffee and made herself a peanut butter and banana sandwich.
+Sayid slouched into the kitchen like a ghost, poured himself a coffee, and finished waking up.
+Throughout the next few minutes, everyone else ventured into the kitchen, in various stages of tiredness, and when everyone was settled, Lacy reported that she and AJ had finally reached someone in Duluth, just over the border, who would relay the message to the local police as well as the government, specifically EPA’s Research and Development office, which Sayid’s team worked for.

 It didn’t take long to fire up the snowmobiles and get up to the fish ladder site.
-Greer carried photography equipment and Ryan the lab supplies for taking more samples if needed.
+Ingrid carried photography equipment and Charlie the lab supplies for taking more samples if needed.

 It was amazing how the snow was melting today.
 Drifts as high as five feet were still piled against the shaded cabins back at the research site, but down in the valley near the Brule, the snow had diminished to just a few inches in places, green grass appearing at the lowest elevations.

 Engineers had built a weir on the river in the 1970s to ensure greater navigability.
-Only, the weir had also become a fish obstruction, so the EPA had made a fishway to help.
-An isolated but favored canoeing and fishing river, the Brule had a steady flow, though at this time of year before freezing, the waters were usually choppier, thanks to the wind in part.
+Only the weir had also become a fish obstruction, so the EPA had made a fishway to help.
+An isolated but favored canoeing and fishing river, the Brule had a steady flow, though at this time of year before complete freezing, the waters were usually choppy with chunks of ice.

-Greer and Ryan parked their snowmobiles a good ways from the weir and walked along the riverbank upstream.
+Ingrid and Charlie parked their snowmobiles a good ways from the weir and walked along the riverbank upstream.
 They’d be able to cross to the other side thanks to a bridge a quarter mile down.
-At first, nothing unusual stood out, but as they neared the bridge and weir, and realized they would need to cross to other side of the river to reach the exact coordinates AJ and Husky had been, Greer noticed some people, or something, up by the fishway.
-She grabbed Ryan and ran over to behind the treeline.
+At first, nothing unusual stood out, but as they neared the bridge and weir, and realized they would need to cross to other side of the river to reach the exact coordinates AJ and Husky had been, Ingrid noticed some people, or something, up by the fishway.
+She grabbed Charlie and drove them over to behind the treeline.

 There, she pulled binoculars out of her satchel.
-Ryan did the same.
-What the ever-living fuck, was all Greer could think.
+Charlie did the same.
+What the ever-living fuck, was all Ingrid could think.
 The movement proved to be people, but they weren’t your normal people and they weren’t moving.
-Wind swiped Greer’s hair into all directions, stinging her face.
+Wind swiped Ingrid’s hair into all directions, stinging her face.
 The rocks of the river bank seemed dry and dusty.
 She felt that she had been transported to an ancient time.

 A party of five adults sat in a circle on the beach.
 They each were in varying stages of being naked with animal skins draped around them.
 Three males and two females.

-Greer zoomed in.
+Ingrid zoomed in.
 All wore wolf skins, and one of the males wore a wolf head.
-Their ages seemed to be around 30 or so, all Caucasian.
+Their ages seemed to be at least 30, all Caucasian.
 The weird thing about it was nobody was talking or even looking at each other.
-They sat there, heads bent, almost as if sleeping, or maybe praying?, with arms splayed out and palms pointed upward.
+They sat there, heads bent, almost as if sleeping, with arms splayed out and palms pointed upward.

-“Your cult idea is sounding more plausible right about now,” Ryan whispered to Greer.
+“Your cult idea is sounding more plausible right about now,” Charlie whispered to Ingrid.

-The group of people was at least 50 yards away, but the man with the wolf head suddenly shot up as if he had heard Ryan and looked directly into their direction.
+The group of people was at least 50 yards away, but the man with the wolf head suddenly shot up as if he had heard Charlie, and looked directly into their direction.

-The others in the group raised their heads too, slowly, all jerking toward where Ryan and Greer stood.
-Hand guns weren’t comforting suddenly.
-Greer always felt that the most evil things on earth were corrupt people, and while she couldn’t tell for sure if this group was truly an evil cult, the crazy looks in their eyes—as she continued to gaze through the binoculars—was out of this world.
+The others in the group raised their heads too, slowly, all jerking toward where Charlie and Ingrid stood.
+Handguns weren’t comforting suddenly.
+Ingrid always felt that the most evil things on earth were corrupt people, and while she couldn’t tell for sure if this group was truly an evil cult, the crazy looks in their eyes—as she continued to gaze through the binoculars—was out of this world.
 Beyond the look of normal humans who had compassion of any kind.

 “Yeah, I don’t have a good feeling about this.”

 They turned to head back to the snowmobiles, staying out of the clearing, using the forest to cover them as best as possible.
-But Greer saw, even as they were walking away that the group of wolf-people had arisen and begun marching into their direction, pointing at Ryan and Greer.
+But Ingrid saw, even as they were walking away, that the group of wolf-people had arisen and begun marching toward their direction, pointing at Charlie and Ingrid.
 Then the group began the chase.

-Greer began running behind Ryan, and every now and then glanced back to see the five running toward them.
+Ingrid began running behind Charlie, and every now and then glanced back to see the five running toward them.
 Very fast.
 Inhumanly fast.
 They were gaining on the scientists with incredible power.
-Greer picked up her speed.
+Ingrid picked up her speed.

 “What is with these people?” she exclaimed.

-Greer, not wanting her heart to show up in someone’s poop for future researchers to theorize about, yelled “Ryan, run faster!”
+Ingrid, not wanting her heart to show up in someone’s poop for future researchers to theorize about, yelled, “Charlie, run faster!”
 She passed him, feeling the heat of the five on their trail.
 She could almost hear the ground vibrate.
-The sinking feeling that these things might even run faster than snowmobiles frightened Greer more than anything.
+The sinking feeling that these things might even run faster than snowmobiles frightened Ingrid more than anything.

 Howling pierced the brisk air all around them.

-She could feel Ryan pick her up like a doll and set her in the back of his snowmobile, their cameras and equipment tossed aside.
+She felt Charlie pick her up and set her in the back of his snowmobile, their cameras and equipment tossed aside.

-Ryan started the thing, and they were off, great loud howls circling the woods, behind them, in front of them, to all sides.
-They could not see more than the five on their trail, but they knew it to be true—could see the human-heart-eating faces with dripping blood and monstrous souls, the yellow inhuman eyes—all out here in the wilderness just out of sight.
+Charlie started the thing, and they were off, great loud howls circling the woods, behind them, in front of them, to all sides.
+They could not see more than the five on their trail, but they knew it to be true—could see the invisible eyes, the human-heart-eating faces with dripping blood and monstrous souls, the yellow inhuman eyes—all out here in the wilderness just out of sight.

-But the one of the five had caught up and reached in to grab Greer out of the snowmobile.
+But wolf-head had caught up and reached in to grab Ingrid out of the snowmobile.
 It was remarkable, the swift and easy movement of the hairy arm reaching in—an arm covered partly by the drape of a wolf skin, but a hairy arm just the same.
 Unnaturally hairy, as if it was morphing to become something else.

 The Duluth Tribune